Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 In this tutorial, you will learn how to:

-* Create a service catalog Definition with a Notification Endpoint configured
+* Create a service catalog definition with a notification endpoint configured.
-* Deploy the managed Application from the service catalog definition
+* Deploy the Managed Application from the service catalog definition.
-* Validate Private Link connection approval
+* Validate Private Link connection approval.
-* Validate Private Link with connection to example api / endpoint deployed in [tutorial2](./tutorial2.md)
+* Validate Private Link with connection to example API / endpoint deployed in [part 2](./part2.md).

 Details of how a managed application UI definition and deployment template can be created can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview).